Contributed By Appleby

-Arguably the role of contractual interpretation for smart contracts written wholly in computer code may be limited as the language (in this case code) typically will be clear and unambiguous, although issues may arise where the code is ill-defined.
+Arguably the role of contractual interpretation for smart contracts written wholly in computer code may be limited as the language (in this case code) will typically be clear and unambiguous, although issues may arise where the code is ill-defined.

-Technologically neutral, the ETL was established to promote public confidence in the validity, integrity and reliability of conducting transactions electronically and recognises electronic records as records created, stored, generated, received or communicated by electronic means.
+Technologically neutral, the ETA was established to promote public confidence in the validity, integrity and reliability of conducting transactions electronically and recognises electronic records as records created, stored, generated, received or communicated by electronic means.

 Although the point remains untested in Cayman, our view is that developers of blockchain protocols are not fiduciaries.
 The role played by protocol developers in the governance of public blockchain networks does not pose the risks of abuse that characterise traditional legal fiduciaries and therefore does not require the imposition of fiduciary duties.